CodeSpoof/extYuRis/README.md

 - `go build .`

 ## Plans
-- Guessing of more Op-Codes
+- Guessing of more Op-Codes (especially END)
-- Automatic Key-Cracking
 - Extraction of YPF archives